tilt-dev/ephemerator/README.md

 `ephdash` - A dashboard where users manage their environments.

-`ephingress` - The ingress that routes traffic to each environment.
+`ephgateway` - The ingress that routes traffic to each environment.

 The servers need the following permissions:

-`ephctrl` - Read/write access on Deployments, Ingresses, and ConfigMaps in its own namespace.
+`ephctrl` - Read/write access on Deployments, Services, Ingresses, and ConfigMaps in its own namespace.

 `ephdash` - Read/write access on ConfigMaps in its own namespace.